terrynoya/UFlexDoc/Intro.md

 ## Horizontal,Vertial,Tile(Grid) Layout
 Unity provide GUILayout.BeginVertical() and GUILayout.BeginHorizontal() allow you to layout your gui component
-Suppose you want a grid of button,3 rows and 4 columns
+Suppose you want a grid of button,3 rows and 4 columns,but you have 13 elements to layout

+1. define rowNum and colNum and use BeginVertical and BeginHorizontal api to layout first 12 element
+2. begin addition row for the last single element
+3. get total width of the last line,calumate the empty space pixel value to fill the last one row

 ```csharp
 int rowNum = 3;